 While it is not the hot entree that one would normally receive, it is a decent compromise.
 However, it feels like BA could expand the choice to give a cold salad or cold entrée, so this better represents BA’s usual standards.

-The staff excel on this flight with a attentive service and despite the full cabin do manage to address all customers by name.
+The staff excel on this flight, with attentive service and despite the full cabin, do manage to address all customers by name.
 As one expects at these times there is not an abundance of personal contact, but the crew try and it is an undeniably friendly experience despite everything going on at BA, and the industry in general.

-Priority baggage did not come out first, and one can seem from the tags, that this is very scattered for this flight, and well and truly mixed in with Economy Class bags.
+Priority baggage did not come out first, and one can see from the tags, that this is very scattered for this flight, and well and truly mixed in with Economy Class bags.